 - All serious illnesses and injuries should be reported immediately to an instructor or an administrator.
 This will be followed by the reporting student's participation in completing an accident report form. - 2.
-Accident report forms are filed with the Business Office. - In the event of a serious accident or critical illness, the affected student's immediate family may be notified by the President or a designee. - Recognizing the student's right to privacy, public media information pertaining to serious or major accidents will be handled through the Community Relations Office. - 5.
-Any crime on campus or violation of the Student Conduct Code should be reported to the Vice President for Student Services.
+Accident report forms are filed with the Business Office. - In the event of a serious accident or critical illness, the affected student's immediate family may be notified by the President or a designee. - Recognizing the student's right to privacy, public media information pertaining to serious or major accidents will be handled through the Community Relations Office. - Any crime on campus or violation of the Student Conduct Code should be reported to the Dean of Student Development.